sjbylo/misc/appdemos/README.md

 ## HPA demo

+You need an OpenShift cluster with metrics installed.

-Launch the hpa app demo template then then launch the ab-load-tester template.
+Launch the hpa app demo template then launch the ab-load-tester template.
 Ensure the "ab" args are something like:

 e.g. -n 10000000 -c 20 http://frontend:8080/